MGC Challenge

 20. Allow for farmers market(s) or other farm-to-pantry/foodbank programs to enhance access to local food sources.

-21. Adopt a local food product purchasing policy for the municipality and/or promote institutional buying of local food products and goods by anchor institutions.
+21. Adopt a local food product purchasing policy for the municipality/county and/or promote institutional buying of local food products and goods by anchor institutions.

 Improving Health Outcomes